-As with the majority of Nordic countries, Norway will be holding its long-running national final 2021.
-Last year’s entry was offered a pass to the selection final but has declined.
-The selection will begin on 16 January and the grand final of Melodi Grand Prix 2021 will take place on 20 February.
+As with the majority of Nordic countries, Norway held its long-running national final in 2021.
+Last year’s entry was offered a pass to the selection final but declined.
+The selection began on 16 January and the grand final of Melodi Grand Prix 2021 took place on 20 February.

 Poland will be at Eurovision 2021 but at present there is no information about their national selection.

-Song submissions have opened for Portugal’s national final Festival da Canção returns for its 54th edition.
+Portugal’s national final Festival da Canção returns for its 54th edition.
 The rules state that the previous year’s winner may not enter the national selection the following year, so we will certainly have a new artist for 2021.
 The composers for 2021’s contest songs were revealed in early December; the artists and songs were revealed on 20 January.
 Lyric videos of all the songs can be found on Festival da Canção’s YouTube playlist.
 The semi-finals take place on the 20th and 27th February with the final on 6 March.

 Roxen was internally selected in 2020 and the entry chosen in a national final consisting of 5 songs.
 She was confirmed as the 2021 entry shortly after cancellation.
 An jury has chosen the song from a short selection and it will be revealed on 4 March.

 Selected artist: Roxen

 Returning artist Senhit (Eurovision 2011) was internally selected for 2020 and confirmed for 2021 back in May.
-No news on how the song will be selected.
+The song will be released on 8 March.

 Selected artist: Senhit

 Last year’s winners of the national final, Hurricane, will be representing Serbia in 2021.
-Details of the song selection method are still to be confirmed.
 Former Eurovision entrant Sanja Vučić (Eurovision 2016) is a member of the band.
 The song has been internally selected and will be revealed on 5 March.

 Selected artist: Hurricane

 Slovenia’s 2020 artist was selected by winning the national final and the broadcaster has re-selected her for the 2021 contest.
 The song was internally selected and presented on a programme (EMA 2021) on 27 February.

 With the biggest national selection series of them all, Sweden’s Melodifestivalen returns for its 61st edition and the usual format of 4 semi-finals (beginning on 6 February), one “second chance” show and then the grand final on 13 March.
 All shows will take place in Stockholm rather than at different venues around the country – yet another example of the pandemic’s impact.
-This year’s participants are being revealed in early December and already many familiar names, including past Eurovision artists and a Eurovision winner, have been revealed.
+This year’s participants were revealed in early December and include many familiar names, including past Eurovision artists, a Eurovision winner, and last year’s winners, The Mamas.

 Switzerland have stuck with their internally-selected 2020 artist for 2021.
 The song selection has been done internally but involved doing market analysis across several European countries to enable them to pick the best song.
-The artist has announced that the song is now chosen, but no further details just yet.
+The artist has announced that the song is now chosen and will be released in March.

 Selected artist: Gjon’s Tears

 After 2019’s fiasco, Ukraine pulled off a drama-free national final in 2020.
-The 2020 winners will represent Ukraine in 2021 and there are plans to present 5 possible songs to the public to select for the contest song.
+The 2020 winners will represent Ukraine in 2021.
+An internal jury has selected the song (from a shortlist of six).